aobtravel/flexhub/README.md

 # Flexhub
-Experimental gem which makes it easy to manage datasets like tables.
+Experimental gem which makes it easy to manage data sets like tables.

-This is designed to be used with [Tabler](https://tabler.github.io/).

-## Usage
-How to use my plugin.

 ## Installation
 Add this line to your application's Gemfile: